-Welcome.
-I live on the American Prairie and my art is inspired by earth and sky, ancient stone, cold moons, winds and storms.
+Welcome to my studio at Fossil Lake.
+The art here is inspired by earth and sky, ancient stone, cold moons, winds and storms.
 Forces that speak to eternity and transformation.

 I paint to tell the story of the rugged American West.